 Enjoy an introduction to the programme this morning.
 Feel free to ask any questions you may have about what lies ahead and find out a bit more about living and working in China.
 Later this evening, you’ll enjoy a tasty welcome dinner where you can get to know fellow travellers and round off the day in style!

-Today, enjoy a guided tour of Beijing.
+Today, enjoy a guided tour the Great Wall of China, China’s most famous wonder, and the incredible city of Beijing.
+You’ll explore a section of the amazing 13000 mile wall, and learn about its history, before heading back into the city to experience the modern side of China.
 It’s a city unlike any other and offers the perfect introduction to China.
 Feel free to ask any questions you may have about local culture and customs as you get to know this modern metropolis.

 Today you’ll be heading off to your placement!
 You’ve put your skills into practice, so now it’s time to step into a fulfilling TEFL role and continue your adventure!

 For the rest of your time in China you will be working at your teaching placement.
 During your orientation period our local team will discuss your specific placement with you.

 Please note itineraries and activities are subject to change.